OPEN HEARTS! CONNECTED HANDS!

 OUR LEADERSHIP TEAM

 Aaron holds a Bachelor's Degree in Electrical Engineering and a Master's Degree in English with emphasis in Critical Theory and Cultural Studies, both from New Mexico State University.
-He came to NMCCH after a thirty year career in engineering and project management supporting NASA's Goddard Space Flight Center, and spends his working hours happily "building new stuff" to continually improve our technology and methods.
+He came to NMCCH after a thirty year career in engineering and project management supporting NASA's Goddard Space Flight Center

-Aaron has been married to his wonderfully patient wife Lana for nearly thirty years, and together they are blessed with three amazing daughters.
+Aaron has been married to his wonderful wife Lana for over thirty years, and together they are blessed with three amazing daughters.

 Sandra Caldera, Director of Adoptive Homes and Counseling